cousins

 Keep in mind that this is not an exact percentage, since the range of shared DNA is 4 to 23%.
 Once the discussion moves to cousins removed, the shared DNA wanes quite a bit.
 For instance, a first cousin once removed shares about 6.25%, with a range of 3.3 - 8.5%.
 Second cousins share about 3.1%, with their range falling from 2.85 - 5%.
 For comparison purposes, siblings share about 50% of their DNA.

-The blood relationship between cousins is less than that of half siblings.
+The blood relationship between cousins is less than half siblings.

 Half siblings share about 25% of DNA while first cousins have 12.5% shared DNA qualities.
 In terms of qualifying the genetic relationship, some assessments put half siblings and cousins in the same bucket.
 Cousins share the same grandparents, but have no overlapping mother or father, while half siblings share one parent.
 For this reason, their DNA is more similar.